 Family Book Club

 Reading to your children offers many benefits.
 To ensure that you make time for reading together every day, create a family book club.
 Choose a new book every month that you can read together.
 At the end of each book, celebrate with a treat or activity inspired by the story you read.
-Aim to finish 12 books in 2017!
+Aim to finish 12 books in the new year!

 Explore Where You Live